Many people ask us about this tournament, it’s significance and the origins of the name.

 In addition to coaching United from 1960 to 1963 VIC was a member of the Auckland Executive, a selector for Auckland and a coach for a short time.
 VIC passed away suddenly in January 1963 but Vic’s wife Eve continued as an avid supporter of Auckland United’s tournament that bore his name until her passing in 1994.
 The VIC GUTH Memorial tournament became one of the feature club-contested Softball tournaments in the country.

 People talk about tradition.
-Whilst taking this opportunity to remember a stalwart of this game, it’s important to realize that this is the 50 Vic Guth Tournament.
-50 years ….what an achievement Additionally, this year is the fourth of United holding the tournament at its home ground that is synonymous with the game of Softball…Fowlds Park.
+Whilst taking this opportunity to remember a stalwart of this game, it’s important to realize that this is the 56th Vic Guth Tournament.
+56 years ….what an achievement United holds the tournament at its home ground that is synonymous with the game of Softball…Fowlds Park.

 THE GUTH….
 AUCKLAND UNITED SOFTBALL… FOWLDS PARK